rkalescky/documentation/applications/matlab.rst

 Running MATLAB Graphical User Interface Locally and Issuing Computations to ManeFrame II
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ManeFrame II (M2) has `MATLAB Distributed Computing Server (DCS) <https://www.mathworks.com/products/distriben.html>`__ installed with enables MATLAB users to issue commands from their local MATLAB installation and have those commands run on M2.
+ManeFrame II (M2) has `MATLAB Distributed Computing Server (DCS) <https://www.mathworks.com/products/distriben.html>`__ installed which enables MATLAB users to issue commands from their local MATLAB installation and have those commands run on M2.
 However, to be able to do this several criteria first need to be met.

 #.
-The local (your machine) MATLAB installation needs to be MATLAB R2017a
+The local (your machine) MATLAB installation needs to be MATLAB R2017a.
 #.
-SSH key based authentication to M2 must be setup
+SSH key based authentication to M2 must be set up.
 #.
-The MATLAB DCS integration scripts need to be locally installed
+The MATLAB DCS integration scripts need to be locally installed.
 #.
-Configuring jobs and computations
+Configuring jobs and computations.

 These are discussed each in turn in the following sections.